Heian and Feudal Japan

 The first known written reference to Japan was recorded in the Chinese Book of Han in the 1st Century CE.
 Between the 4th and 9th Century, Japan's many kingdoms and tribes gradually came to be unified under a centralized government, nominally controlled by the Emperor of Japan.
 This imperial dynasty continues to reign over Japan to this day.

 In the year 794, a new imperial capital was established at Heian-kyō (modern Kyoto), marking the beginning of the Heian period, which lasted until 1185.
 Heian means "peace" in Japanese.
 The Heian period is considered a golden age of classical Japanese culture.
 There was great influence from China, including Buddhist religious practices that mixed with native Shinto beliefs.

 Samurai were the hereditary military nobility and had high prestige and special privileges such as wearing two swords.
-They cultivated the bushido codes of martial virtues, indifference to pain, and unflinching loyalty, engaging in many local battles.
+They cultivated the bushido codes of martial virtues, indifference to pain, unflinching loyalty, and engaged in many local battles.

-After Hideyoshi's death in 1598, Tokugawa Ieyasu came to power and was appointed shōgun by the emperor.
-The Tokugawa shogunate, which governed from Edo (modern Tokyo), presided over a prosperous and peaceful era known as the Edo period (1600–1868).
-The Tokugawa shogunate imposed a strict class system on Japanese society and cut off almost all contact with the outside world.
+After Hideyoshi's death in 1598, Tokugawa Ieyasu came to power and was appointed shogun by the emperor.
+The Tokugawa shogunate, which governed from Edo (modern-day Tokyo), presided over a prosperous and peaceful era known as the Edo period (1600–1868).
+The Tokugawa shogunate imposed a strict class system on Japanese society and created a policy of isolationism, cutting Japan off from almost all contact with the outside world.